scidsg/theprettywiki/README.md

 - Choose a typeface that emphasizes clarity and legibility.
 - https://accessibility.digital.gov/visual-design/typography/

-Our paragraphs are easier to read with its max-width set to 640px, font-size 1rem/16pm, and line-height 1.6, and headings use a higher contrast type-scale.
+Our paragraphs are easier to read with its max-width set to 640px, font-size 1rem/16px, and line-height 1.6.
+Headings use a higher contrast type-scale, and a few additional stylistic modifications.

 These simple style changes will transform your Wiki experience.